First time buyer?

 Chocolate originated with the Mayans thousands of years ago.
 Spaniards introduced it to Europe and the rest is history.
 Mexican cacao and chocolate has remained a favorite worldwide.

 Worldwide bee numbers have dropped by 40% since 2019.
 Colombia has 10% of the earth's bee species and 22,500 flowering plant species.
 This project will create bee sanctuary and teaching center.

 The Maleku tribe has been making teas from local plants for generations and we want to help them develop commercial teas so they won't have to rely exclusively on tourism.

 Mexico healthcare system does not provide dental treatment so even checkups are too expensive for many.
-We will fund free education, dental products, and then follow-up treatment from local dentists.
+We are funding free education, dental products, and then follow-up treatment from local dentists.

-Through tutoring, mentors, and workshops at the planned activity center, we will help hundreds of nearby children whose parents earn less than a dollar an hour.
+Through tutoring, mentors, and workshops at the planned activity center, we will support hundreds of nearby children whose parents earn less than a $5 an hour.